openintegrationhub/openintegrationhub/Readme.md

 ## Service Collaboration

-The service collaboration ist based on the [event collaboration](https://martinfowler.com/eaaDev/EventCollaboration.html) concept.
-We use rabbitMQ as our broker which supports [several protocols](https://www.rabbitmq.com/protocols.html).
+The service collaboration is based on the [event collaboration](https://martinfowler.com/eaaDev/EventCollaboration.html) concept.
+We use RabbitMQ as our broker which supports [several protocols](https://www.rabbitmq.com/protocols.html).
 A published event is received by several interested services.
 There may exist several running instances of a service at the same time but the event must only be sent to one instance of each service that is interested.
 A queue will be created for each kind of service.

-For further information on service collabortion in the open integration hub and some example please see: [service collaboration overview](docs/ServiceCollaborationOverview.md).
+For further information on service collabortion in OIH and further examples please see: [service collaboration overview](docs/ServiceCollaborationOverview.md).

 ## Docs